-The Shaowu jiucheng yuebu 韶舞九成樂補 "Ninefold Perfected Music of the Dances of Emperor Shun" is a book on dancing compiled by the Yuan period 元 (1279-1368) scholar Yu Zai 余載, courtesy name Yu Dache 余大車, style Sanshan buyi 三山布衣.
-He came from Fujian, lived during the reign of Emperor Renzong 元仁宗 (r.
+Shaowu jiucheng yuebu 韶舞九成樂補 "Ninefold perfected music of the dances of Emperor Shun" is a book on dancing compiled during the Yuan period 元 (1279-1368) by Yu Zai 余載, courtesy name ache 大車, style Sanshan buyi 三山布衣.
+He hailed from Fujian, lived during the reign of Emperor Renzong 元仁宗 (r.
 1311-1320), and gave up his official post to take care of his parents.

-The short book is listed in the bibliography Wenyuange shumu 文淵閣書目, but no copy has survived so far, except a few fragments quoted in the Ming period 明 (1368-1644) encyclopedia Yongle dadian 永樂大典.
+The short book is listed in the bibliography Wenyuange shumu 文淵閣書目, but no copy has survived so far, apart from a few fragments quoted in the Ming-period 明 (1368-1644) encyclopaedia Yongle dadian 永樂大典.
 These include the chapters Jiude zhi geyin tu 九德之歌音圖, Jiude zhi geyitu 九德之歌義圖, Jiushao zhi wuzhui zhaotu 九磬之舞綴兆圖 and Jiushao zhi wu caizhang tu 九磬之舞采章圖.

 Yu Zai compares the movements of the dancers' feet (as an expression of the River Chart) and arms (expressing the Inscription of the Luo) with musical instruments.
 The various musical modes inspire their spirits and limbs, so that they can express harmony and propriety with the help of their bodies, and in accord with music.

-Unfortuntely the text is full of sclerical errors.
-Because of its rareness it has nevertheless been included in the imperial collectaneum Siku quanshu 四庫全書, and is also to be found in the collectanea Mohai jinhu 墨海金壺 and Congshu jicheng chubian 叢書集成初編.
+Unfortuntely the text is full of clerical errors.
+Because of its rareness it was nevertheless included in the imperial series Siku quanshu 四庫全書, and is also to be found in the series Mohai jinhu 墨海金壺 and Congshu jicheng chubian 叢書集成初編.